NetMQ/NetMQ.ReactiveExtensions/README.md

 ### Bad Use Cases

 This library is *not* designed for many applications all wanting to talk to each other (i.e. many-to-many publishing), because configuration becomes very difficult as we need to keep track of so many endpoints.
-If we want things to just work with minimal configuratoin, we need some sort of centralized message broker sitting in the middle.
+If we want things to just work with minimal configuration, we need some sort of centralized message broker sitting in the middle.
 This message broker makes configuration very easy: each application only has to know the address of the central message broker.

 Examples of bad use cases for this library: